jasonpit/resume/README.md

 ## Personal Interests

 - Integrating AI innovation across enterprise IT and infrastructure workflows
-- Developing Linux-based pro audio systems and containerized sound design environments
+- Developing Linux-based pro audio systems and sound design environments
 - Passionate about mentoring future IT engineers and building innovation-driven teams

 ---